 An SDS-PAGE gel has been used to separate proteins on the basis of size.
-The samples are the blood of various shark.
+The samples are the blood of various shark species.
 The first lane contains markers of known sizes.
 Large proteins are at the top of the gel and small proteins are at the bottom.

-This technique might be used for many purposes, including purifying a particular protein, for example to isolate anfor the food industry.
+This technique might be used for many purposes, including purifying a particular protein, for example to isolate an enzyme for the food industry.

 Charge and pH separation